 Students are required to take the equivalent of at least 12 U.S. credits while abroad.
 This program runs on the PUC credit system.
-PUC credits transfer to Marquette on a 4 to 1 ratio.
-That means that one PUC Credit equates to .25 Marquette credits.
-PUC courses are typically 6, 8, or 10 credits or 1.5, 2, and 2.5 MU Credits, respectively.
-A 10 PUC credit class (2.5 MU Credits) will fulfill a 3-credit graduation requirement at Marquette, but will only apply as 2.5 credits towards the overall credits needed to graduate.
-In addition to the Spanish for Foreigners course (1.5 MU Credits), you will need to take 5, 10-credit PUC courses to ensure you are taking the minimum 12 US Credits required.
-The average PUC semester course load is 50-credits, 40-credits is the minimum, and 60-credits is the maximum.
+PUC credits transfer to Marquette on a 3 to 1 ratio.
+That means that one PUC Credit equates to .33 Marquette credits.
+PUC courses are typically 6, 8, or 10 credits or 1.8, 2.4, and 3 MU Credits, respectively.
+In addition to the Spanish for Foreigners course (1.5 MU Credits), you will need to take 4, 10-credit PUC courses to ensure you are taking the minimum 12 US Credits required.
+The average PUC semester course load is 40-credits, and 60-credits is the maximum.

 In addition to the required Spanish course, students choose one of the following options:

 Three to four elective courses from PUC (course listings can be found here)